 The Python partition is one of the String Methods, which is useful to split the given string using the specified separator and return a tuple with three arguments.
 This Python partition function starts looking for the separator from the Left-Hand side.
 Once it finds the separator, it returns the string before the Separator as Tuple Item 1, Separator itself as Tuple Item 2, and the remaining sentence (or after the Separator) as Tuple Item 3.

 Return Value: It returns Tuple with three arguments.
 For example, If we have A*B*C and If we use * as a separator.
 The Python partition function search for * from left to right.
-Once it finds * it returns the text before the * symbol as Tuple Item 1 (A), * as Tuple Item 2, and the remaining text as Tuple Item 3 (B*C).
+Once it finds * it returns the string before the * symbol as Tuple Item 1 (A), * as Tuple Item 2, and the remaining text as Tuple Item 3 (B*C).

-Even though there are multiple occurrences of the separator, the Python partition string function looks for the first occurrence.
+Even though there are multiple occurrences of the separator, the Python partition function looks for the first occurrence.

 Python partition method Example